Broken Hill Mosque: Mosques as an element of Muslim culture

 Muhammad said: "God, Great and Glorious is He, has said in one of His Books: The Mosques are My houses on My earth.
 My visitors are those who frequent them, so blessed is he who purifies himself in his own house, then visits Me in Mine.
 For the host has a duty to entertain his guest".

 A mosque represents an Islamic symbol of the presence of Muslim followers dispersed throughout the globe.
 It is a centre for guidance, fountains Islamic knowledge and its dissemination, a shelter for the homeless, provides charitable distributions, and is a centre for religious celebrations and occasions.
 It can also encompass diverse activities that include facilities for receiving dignitaries, guests and other welfare services that reflect the needs of the community.
 An important celebration of the Islamic religion is Eid ul-Fitr, marking the end of Ramadan (the month of fasting), and Eid ul-Adha, (the Sacrifice of Feast).
-According to Islam, fasting should not be undertaken while travelling, so the Afghans would cease working during the Holy month and join together to fast and pray.
+According to Islam, fasting should not be undertaken while travelling, so the Afghans would cease working during the Holy month and join to fast and pray.
 At the end of the 30 days, during which no food, water or tobacco could pass their lips from sunrise to sunset, the men would enjoy the Eid-ul-Fitr celebration.

 If the devotees were not near a mosque for the morning or evening prayers, they would attempt to maintain their religious practices.
 Many old-timers from Broken Hill recall seeing Afghans in the bush working with their camel trains, stopping mid way at a certain time, kneeling on their mats praying.